 United States or any foreign market.
 The regulatory review and approval process, which includes preclinical studies and clinical trials of each product candidate, is lengthy, complex, expensive and uncertain.
 Securing FDA approval requires the submission of extensive preclinical and clinical data and supporting information to the FDA for each indication to establish the product candidate's safety and efficacy.
 Data obtained from preclinical studies and clinical trials are susceptible to varying interpretation, which may delay, limit or prevent regulatory approval.
 The approval process may take many years to complete and may involve ongoing requirements for post-marketing studies.
-In light of the limited regulatory history of monoclonal antibody-based therapeutics, regulatory approvals for our or our collaborative partners' product candidates may not be obtained without lengthy delays, if at all.
-Any FDA or other regulatory approvals of our or our collaborative partners' product candidates, once obtained, may be withdrawn.
+In light of the limited regulatory history of monoclonal antibody-based therapeutics, regulatory approvals for our or our collaborative partners' product candidates, once obtained, may be withdrawn.
 The effect of government regulation may be to: